elm/projects/README.md

 ## Explore WebAssembly

 [WebAssembly](http://webassembly.org/) will be maturing over the next few years.
-For now, there are a few questions it would be good to answer:
+Without a garbage collector, it is not viable for languages like Elm.
+In the meantime, there are a few questions it would be good to answer:

   - What are the facilities for representing UTF-8 strings?
 If you make it all from bit arrays and trees, we should do a “literature review” of how strings are represented in languages like JS, Java, Go, etc.
   - How does WebAssembly code interact with the DOM?
 What does that mean for Elm’s virtual-dom library?